EliasPaulinoAndrade/SeriesSpotter/Readme.md

 3. The user can list all episodes of a series.
 4. The user can view information about a specific episode.
 5. The user can mark a specific series as a favorite from the detail screen.
+6. The user can also search by a specific series using a keyword

 ## Next Steps